R. Kelly Sued By Mississippi Deputy For Adulterous Affair With His Wife Asia Childress Bryant

 R. Kelly’s past controversies involving women and rape allegations

 Kelly has faced numerous scandals involving women in the past, the latest being in August 2016 when news broke that he was dating 19-year-old Halle Calhoun.
 The wide age gap has raised not a few eyebrows among fans considering that the singer was previously accused of having relationships with minors.
-R. Kelly’s romance with Calhoun caused quite a stir on the web as the latter hadn’t been shy at sharing their PDA photos in her social media accounts.
+R. Kelly’s romance with Calhoun caused quite a stir on the web as the latter hadn’t been shy about sharing their PDA photos on her social media accounts.

 R. Kelly’s notoriety involving women goes even further, as he has been accused of rape several times.
 He also faced a child pornography trial, in which a video tape was mailed to the Chicago Sun-Times in 2002 allegedly showing Kelly having sex with a 13-year-old girl.
 Kelly and the then-23-year-old alleged victim had denied they were the people on the video.
 Another woman said she engaged in three-way sex with Kelly and the alleged victim.